Willyboy100/Portfolio/README.md

 **Prescriptive Analytic Report on Job Application Data**
 ![image](Application Data .png)
-A prescrisptive analytic report to improve data collection process and analyze the completeness of the application.
+A prescriptive analytic report to improve data collection process and analyze the completeness of the application.
 Presenting key insights into the effectiveness of scrutinizing contact information provided by applicants.